KekReformed/WarGame/README.md

 ## Getting Started
 - Run `npm i`
 - Run `npm start`
-- Your browser will open, serving the game.
+- Your browser will open, serving the main menu.
+From here you can create or join a game.
+The game will be visible and playable within the lobby.

-### Other Projects
-- The main menu (and lobby) can be started with `npm run menu`.